RedisGears/RedisGears/docs/redisai.md

 `def scriptRunnerAddInputList(script_runner: PyScriptRunner, tensors: List[PyTensor]) -> long`

 Append an input tensor list to a script's execution context.
-This input should match an expected list of type tensors in the entry point function signature.
+This input should match an expected list of type tensors in the entrypoint function signature.

 * _script_runner_ - a `PyScriptRunner` object that was created using `createScriptRunner` call
 * _tensors_ - a `List[PyTensor]` that represents the variadic input to append to the script input list